kevinismugin/jdbc-Database-Queries/README.md

 3: Update student email.
 4: Delete student.
 0: EXIT.

+User inputs a number from 0 to 4 to use the desired implementation.

 When changing names or emails, the function takes in input in the form of **strings** with **no spaces** (takes singles arguments) and does not have data validation.